jnovembre/BSD-QBio/docs/index.md

 ## Programming Challenges

-*The links to the programming challenges will be provided at a later date.*

 Here are the links to the Google forms where the groups should post their solutions to the Programming Challenges (one answer per group, please).